facebook/zstd/zstd_compression_format.md

 It's allowed to represent a small ID (for example `13`) with a large 4-bytes dictionary ID, losing some compacity in the process.

+_Reserved ranges :_
+If the frame is going to be distributed in a private environment, any dictionary ID can be used.
+However, for public distribution of compressed frames using a dictionary, some ranges are reserved for future use :
+- low : 1 - 32767 : reserved
+- high : >= (2^31) : reserved

 __Frame Content Size__